GalvanizeOpenSource/Learn-To-Code-Week-1/README.md

 ```
 IDs are used to direct functions to unique elements in the HTML so that there’s no confusion

-&e.g clicking to a specific part of page*
+*e.g clicking to a specific part of page*

 #### What are Classes?